juev/awesome-stars/README.md

 ## [Others](id:others)

+- [pstadler/keybase-gpg-github](https://github.com/pstadler/keybase-gpg-github) – Step-by-step guide on how to create a GPG key on keybase.io, adding it to a local GPG setup and using it with Git and GitHub.
 - [Binject/awesome-go-security](https://github.com/Binject/awesome-go-security) – A dedicated place for cool golang security projects
 - [guardrailsio/awesome-golang-security](https://github.com/guardrailsio/awesome-golang-security) – Awesome Golang Security resources 🕶🔐
 - [lgg/awesome-keepass](https://github.com/lgg/awesome-keepass) – Curated list of KeePass-related projects